blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Single-Wire Transmission Line.md

 	- Red (Live Wire): Taken as having voltage
 	- Black (Neutral Wire): Return wire, taken as 0V
 	- Green (Earth Wire): Wire to Mother Earth, either from appliance, or from neutral wire (Teachoo article said Mother Earth XD)
+		- Grounding is done both at home and at the transformer - those are the two grounds

 > [!note]
 > Neutral Wire is safe to touch because it is near the 0V point (so the circuit gradient makes it 0V near that point) - But don't test it too much.
 The differences maybe higher if the wire isn't close to GND.